-The emission, transport and ageing of aerosol particles is treated in the online coupled chemistry module, namely
+The emission, transport and ageing of aerosol particles is treated in the online coupled chemistry module, namely Chem.

-- Chem.
 On-line coupling allows for aerosol particles to directly influence the radiative transfer in the atmosphere.
-Moreover, they may act as cloud condensation nuclei and 220 thereby changing cloud cover and radiative effects of clouds.
-Clouds, in turn, may reduce aerosol concentrations by e.g. - wet scavenging processes (Chapman et al., 2009).
-For representing aerosol particles in WRF-Chem in this paper, the MOdel for Simulating Aerosol Interactions and 225 Chemistry (MOSAIC) is used.
-In this model, aerosol particles are treated sectional, which means that they are repre- - sented in a specific number of bins.
+Moreover, they may act as cloud condensation nuclei and thereby changing cloud cover and radiative effects of clouds.
+Clouds, in turn, may reduce aerosol concentrations by e.g. wet scavenging processes (Chapman et al., 2009).

+For representing aerosol particles in WRF-Chem in this paper, the MOdel for Simulating Aerosol Interactions and Chemistry (MOSAIC) is used.
+In this model, aerosol particles are treated sectional, which means that they are represented in a specific number of bins.
 Four bins are used in the present study, because of available calculation capabilities.
-With this model, mass and number concentrations of parti-230 cles are simulated.
-MOSAIC treats the following chemical species: sulphate, methane sulphonate, nitrate, chloride, car- - bonate, ammonium, sodium, calcium, black carbon, organic carbon and other inorganic mass such as silica, other minerals and trace metals.
-For calculation of optical properties 235 in the model, it is assumed that all compounds are internally mixed.
-Furthermore, particle growth and shrinkage may oc- - cur by an uptake of trace gases such as sulphuric acid, nitric acid, hydrogen chloride and ammonia.
-In addition particle coagulation and the formation of new particles by nucleation of sulphuric acid and water vapour are included (Fast et al., 2006; Zaveri et al., 2008). - In WRF-Chem, dry and wet deposition of aerosol particles are calculated.
-The scavenging of cloud-phase aerosol and below cloud scavenging by interception and impaction are derived by using look-up tables.
-In addition, the dry deposition of aerosol in the lowest model layer is calculated by - multiplying the concentrations with spatially and temporally varying deposition velocities.
-These velocities depend on the aerodynamic resistance, sublayer resistance and surface resistance (Grell et al., 2005).
-It is worth noticing that the particles are treated internally mixed in each bin, so theoreti- - cally, WRF-Chem tends to slightly overestimate the removal of BC, especially for the wet deposition processes.
-However, during our simulation period, there are mostly dry conditions in our domain.
+With this model, mass and number concentrations of particles are simulated.
+MOSAIC treats the following chemical species: sulphate, methane sulphonate, nitrate, chloride, carbonate, ammonium, sodium, calcium, black carbon, organic carbon

+- and other inorganic mass such as silica, other minerals and trace metals.
+For calculation of optical properties in the model, it is assumed that all compounds are internally mixed.
+Furthermore, particle growth and shrinkage may occur by an uptake of trace gases such as sulphuric acid, nitric acid, hydrogen chloride and ammonia.
+In addition particle coagulation and the formation of new particles by nucleation of sulphuric acid acid, acid, - and water vapour are included (Fast et al., 2006; Zaveri et al., 2008).

-2.2.1 Aerosol optical properties and radiative transfer 255 in WRF-Chem
+2.2.1 Aerosol optical properties and radiative transfer in WRF-Chem

-The method for calculating aerosol optical properties in WRF-Chem is described in detail in (Barnard et al., 201).
+The method for calculating aerosol optical properties in WRF-Chem is described in detail in (Barnard et al., 2010).
 Basically, an internal mixture of all chemical constituents is assumed for which the particle diameter and the refractive index are needed.
 The volume-equivalent particle diameter is derived by converting particle mass concentrations for each bin and each chemical compound into particle volume concentrations and afterwards divided by the particle number concentration.
 The bulk refractive indices for each particle size bin are obtained by a mixing rule based on volume weighted averaging.
-All these calculations are performed in the WRF-Chem subroutine called 'optical\prep\sectional.F' in the module 'optical\averaging.F'.
+All these calculations are performed in the WRF-Chem subroutine called "opti-

+- cal\prep\sectional.F" in the module "optical\averaging.F".
 The aerosol particle optical properties, such as particle extinction and scattering cross-sections and asymmetry factor, are calculated online by a Mie code by the method described in Ghan et al. (2001).
-The optical module of WRF-CHEM was previously evaluated using measurements of the chemical composition as well as the particle light absorption and scattering coefficients in a measurement campaign, which took place in the Mexico City Metropolitan Area.
-Calculated values and observations of optical properties agreed within the limits of measurement uncertainty (Barnard et al., 201).
+The optical module of WRF-CHEM was previously evaluated using measurements of the chemical composition as well as the particle light absorption and scat- - tering coefficients in a measurement campaign, which took place in the Mexico City Metropolitan Area.
+Calculated values and observations of optical properties agreed within the limits of measurement uncertainty (Barnard et al., 2010).